EverShop View System

 Multi-Page Application

-EverShop is a multi-page application.
-Each page has its own layout and components.
-The build process generates a separate bundle file for each page, containing the HTML markup and the JavaScript code necessary to render that page.
+EverShop is a multi-page application (MPA).
+Each page has its own layout and components, and the build process generates a separate bundle for each page.
+This means a customer loading the product page only downloads the JavaScript for that page, not the entire application.

 Fast Refresh